Fern

-Ferns have complex leaves called megaphylls that are more complex than the microphylls of clubmosses.
-Most ferns are leptosporangiate ferns that produce coiled fiddleheads that uncoil and expand into fronds.
-The group includes about 10,560 known extant species.
-Ferns are defined here in the broad sense, being all of the Polypodiopsida, comprising both the leptosporangiate (Polypodiidae) and eusporangiate ferns, the latter group including horsetails, whisk ferns, marattioid ferns and ophioglossoid ferns.

-The fern crown group, consisting of the leptosporangiates and eusporangiates, is estimated to have originated in the late Silurian period 423.2 million years ago during the rapid radiation of land plants, but Polypodiales, the group that makes up 80% of living fern diversity, did not appear and diversify until the Cretaceous, contemporaneous with the rise of flowering plants that came to dominate the world's flora.
+The group includes over 10,500 extant species.
+The Polypodiopsida consist of both the leptosporangiate (Polypodiidae) and eusporangiate ferns, the latter group including horsetails, whisk ferns, marattioid ferns and ophioglossoid ferns.
+The fern crown group is estimated to have originated c.
+423 million years ago (mya), during the late Silurian period and the rapid radiation of land plants, but Polypodiales, the group that makes up 80% of living fern diversity, did not appear and diversify until the Cretaceous (c.
+143 to 66 mya), contemporaneous with the heightened diversification of flowering plants.